 Strengthening border security

-In Canada, the Department of Public Safety, alongside the Canada Border Service Agency (CBSA) and the Royal Canadian Mounted Police (RCMP), takes a leadership role in keeping Canadians safe and supporting the country's economic prosperity through the secure and efficient management of Canada's borders.
-We are doing this by tackling cross-border crime, drug trafficking and irregular migration, including targeting organized criminal groups, in collaboration with different law enforcement agencies across Canada and federal departments, and through ongoing dialogue between Canada and the United States on strategic and operational border policy issues.
+In Canada, Public Safety Canada, alongside the Canada Border Services Agency (CBSA) and the Royal Canadian Mounted Police (RCMP), takes a leadership role in keeping Canadians safe and supporting the country's economic prosperity through the secure and efficient management of Canada's borders.
+We are doing this by tackling cross-border crime, drug trafficking and irregular migration, including targeting organized crime groups, in collaboration with different law enforcement agencies across Canada and federal departments, and through ongoing dialogue between Canada and the United States on strategic and operational border policy issues.

 The Government of Canada is taking concrete action to further strengthen border security and the immigration system to keep communities safe.
 To support this work, the Government of Canada announced an investment of $1.3 billion to support more personnel, new technology and equipment, and enhanced coordination.